roosahut/branchphenotyper/dataset_augmentation/README_ds_augmentation.md

 # Dataset Augmentation Pipeline

-The dataset_augmentation folder contains functions to create and save new images from original images by python based image augmentation to increase the dataset size.
-It also contains functions to read, analyse and write excel sheets with image labelling information.
-Based on image labeling distribution, data augmentation pipelines in this folder can create more photos from rare image label types and label combinations to balance the dataset.
+The system dynamically augments images based on label combinations.
+It increases dataset size through baseline augmentation and balances label distribution by identifying rare label combinations using configurable rarity strategies (`fixed`, `percentile`, or `max`).
+Rare label types receive additional augmentations to create a balanced dataset.

-There are two primary modes that can be applied to either individual images or several images at a time:
+There are two ways of augmenting an image:

 * **Individual Augmentations:** Each image is processed with each individual transformation (e.g., rotate or flip or greyscaling to one photo).
 This is more for testing and exploration purposes.
 * **Combined Augmentations:** Each image is processed with a random chain of transformations (e.g., rotate and flip and greyscaling all done to one photo)

-Rare images (based on dataset selection) can be repeated in this process, leading to bigger amount of those types of images created.
+Rare images (based on dataset selection) are  repeated in this process, leading to bigger amount of those types of images created.

 ## File Structure